linrongbin16/fzfx.nvim/README.md

 - 2023-08-19
   - Refactor configs schema for better structure.
 - 2023-08-28
-  - Notify users to migrate to new configs schema.
+  - Notify users to migrate 'git_commits' ('FzfxGCommits') configs to new configs schema.

 ## Credit